Now that the summer is here and the kids are off school, the task is to keep everyone well entertained.

-These fun water activities are available to people of all abilities and there are instructors on hand to teach your group the necessary skills and make sure that everyone is having a fantastic time.
+These fun water activities are available to people of all abilities and there are instructors on hand to teach your group the necessary skills and make sure that everyone is having an amazing time.

-Here at SHARE, we offer all of these activities to the public throughout the year and provide the perfect base to access and explore Upper Lough Erne with all its natural beauty.
+Here at SHARE, we offer some of the top water sports in Northern Ireland to the public throughout the year and provide the perfect base to access and explore Upper Lough Erne with all its natural beauty.